+When you hear the word T H E O L O G Y …what comes to mind?
 Expensive, ivy-covered universities?
 Grandfatherly men in tweed?
 Or is it more along the lines of a dusty handbook of denominational guidelines?
 Maybe it’s something that your pastor should be concerned about, but all of us (the normal onesContinue reading “theology is for everyone”

 If you’ve been a Christian for more than five minutes, I would wager that (at least once) you’ve felt a certain back-of-the-brain creeping fear come over you.
 Quietly, unassumingly, a question emerges to the center stage of your heart: Am I doing what God wants me to do?